eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

 When loading [Rerouters with routeProbReroute definitions](Simulation/Rerouter.md#assigning_a_new_route), directional arrows will be shown where the available routes diverge.
 Shift-Clicking on the rerouter icon or the directional arrows will set 100% probability to one of the available routes.
 Clicking repeatedly will cycle through the routes and again set 100% to a route.

+## Starting and Stopping Vehicles
+From the vehicle context menu, the current vehicle can be made to stop (at the earliest possible location with maximum deceleration).
+If the vehicle is currently stopped it can also be made to abort the current stop.

+## Removing Vehicles
+From the vehicle context menu, the current vehicle can be removed from the simulation.

 ## Planned Interactions

 In the future more interactions are planned for exploratory simulation: